Last updated on June 24th, 2023

 Another great thing is that you don’t need to go outside or stand in a line somewhere in the cold.
 All passengers stay in comfort during the wait time on the border.
 Border Control officers come on board to check passports.

 Taking into consideration how much time you can spend traveling by bus or car, traveling by train doesn’t seem to be that long anymore.

 The disadvantage is a compartment where you get to sleep.
 It’s very small.
-Shelves are wide but climbing on the third shelf (and getting down) is very uncomfortable.
-If you are traveling with huge suitcases and other people in the compartment have their bags, the luggage may take all your space.
+The shelves are wide but climbing on the second shelf (and getting down) is not very comfortable.
+If you are traveling with huge suitcases and other people in the compartment have their bags, the luggage may take up a lot of space.

 Ukraine Poland Border Crossing on Foot

 There is another option for how to travel from Krakow to Lviv – to take two separate buses and walk across the border in Shehyni/Medyka.